Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

 It should not come as a surprise that AQC with an arbitrary final Hamiltonian, which is essentially a black box approach, does not guarantee quantum speedups.
 It can be vulnerable to the same sorts of locality traps confronted by heuristic classical algorithms such as simulated annealing.

 A slowdown, or failure of AQC to provide a speedup, is a scenario wherein a more efficient classical algorithm is known.
 All the known examples that fall into this category arise when the gap closes ``too fast" in the problem size.
+However, it is important to note that adiabatic theorems provide only upper bounds on run time, not lower bounds.
+Thus, e.g., an exponentially small gap does not strictly imply an exponentially long run time.
+The inverse gap is often treated as a proxy for run time, but a claim such as an equal scaling of the inverse gap and the run time does not hold as a general theorem.

-In this subsection we review such examples in increasing order of generality or difficulty of analysis, which all arise in the StoqAQC context.
-We shall see in Sec.~\ref{sec:fix-AQC} that there are various methods for circumventing such slowdowns, e.g., via the introduction of non-stoquastic terms.
+With this caveat in mind, in this subsection we review such ``small-gap" examples in increasing order of generality or difficulty of analysis, which all arise in the StoqAQC context.
+However, we must first note another important caveat.
+Namely, in some of the examples we present numerical evidence that is based, in necessity, on finite size calculations.
+One is then often tempted to extrapolate such evidence to the asymptotic scaling.
+Of course, any such extrapolations based purely on numerics are conjectures.
+For example, a claim of exponential scaling can never be proven based on numerics alone, as any finite set of data points can always be perfectly fit by a polynomial of sufficiently high degree.
+Nevertheless, numerics-driven conjectures about scaling can be quite useful, especially if supported by other, analytical arguments.

+Subsequently, we will see in Sec.~\ref{sec:fix-AQC} that there are various methods for circumventing slowdowns, e.g., via the introduction of non-stoquastic terms.